Automattic/block-experiments/bundler/resources/a8c-bauhaus-centenary/readme.txt

 == Description ==

 2019 marks the 100th anniversary of the Bauhaus design school.
 Choose from three different styles—forms, year, and ribbon—each paying homage to Bauhaus design.

+## Development

+You can follow development, file an issue, suggest features, and view the source at the Github repo: https://github.com/automattic/block-experiments

 == Screenshots ==